muntasirhsn/End-to-end-ML-pipeline/README.md

 # End-to-end-ML-pipeline
 A comprehensive end-to-end machine learning pipeline that efficiently handles data preprocessing, model training, and prediction on test/inference data.
 The pipeline automates the workflow from data ingestion and feature engineering to model deployment, ensuring robust and scalable machine learning solutions.
-The initial exploratory data analysis (EDA) and model development is also provided.
+The initial exploratory data analysis (EDA) and model development are also provided.
+House prices data from [Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) for model training and prediction.

 ## A. EDA and Model Development